karljohanwesterlund/company_interview_assignment/README.md

 ## [Documentation](#documentation)

-The API has a swagger documentation that is hosted on [http://localhost:8080/api-docs](http://localhost:8080/api-docs) when the service is running.
+The API has a Swagger documentation that is hosted on [http://localhost:8080/api-docs](http://localhost:8080/api-docs) when the service is running.

 ## [Tests](#tests)

 Tests are run via `npm run test` - this runs both jest unit tests and supertest integration/endpoint tests.
+Integration tests uses sqlite as a database.

 To test only unit or integration test, run `npm run test:unit` / `npm run test:integration`.